 What can the course lead to in terms of higher education and future careers?

-Some students take a Dance degree at a university such as Bath Spa, Chichester or Roehampton.
-Others go to Urdang, London Studio Centre, Trinity Laban, LIPA, Bird College, Laine Theatre Arts, Arts Ed. or spend a year with a company such as the Balletboyz and gain a Level 4 qualification as a professional dancer.
+Some students take a Dance degree at a university whilst others go to Urdang, London Studio Centre, Trinity Laban, LIPA, Bird College, Laine Theatre Arts, Arts Ed. or spend a year with a company such as the Balletboyz and gain a Level 4 qualification as a professional dancer.
 Some go abroad to study Dance at places like the Barcelona Institute of the Arts.
 Some follow musical theatre pathways and go to places like Mountview or Guildford School of Acting.
 Careers cover professional dancer, dance critic, dance therapist, administrator for a dance company, archivist and dance teacher.

 What are the formal entry requirements for this course?